Towards Robust and Reproducible Active Learning Using Neural Networks: Discussion

-\textbf{AL Methods Compared To Strong RSB}: Compared to the well-regularized RSB, state-of-the-art AL methods evaluated in this paper do not achieve any noticeable gain.
-We believe that reported AL results in the literature were obtained with insufficiently-regularized models, and the gains reported for AL methods are often not because of the superior quality of selected samples.
-As shown in Table~\ref{tab:cifar10_transfer_experiments}, the fact that a change in model architecture can change the conclusions being drawn suggests that transferability experiments should be essential to any AL study.
-Similarly we observed that a simple change in optimizer or use of regularization can influence the conclusions.
+\textbf{AL Methods Compared To Strong RSB:} In contrast to previous findings, well-regularized random baseline in our study was either at par with or marginally inferior to the state-of-the-art AL methods.
+We believe that previous studies that ran a comparison against the random baseline might have insufficiently regularized the models and/or did not tune the hyperparameters.
+We also observed (\cref{tab:cifar10_transfer_experiments}) that a change in model architecture can change the conclusions being drawn in comparing an AL method to a random baseline.
+This observations suggests that either transferability experiments should be conducted to assess if the active sets are indeed useful across architectures, or comparisons are repeated with additional architectures to study the robustness of an AL method to changes in architecture.
+Similarly we observed that the strong regularization achieves two goals: (i) it helps improve the performance, (ii) more importantly, it helps reduce the variance in results and reduces the performance gap between random baseline and other AL methods.
 The highly-sensitive nature of AL results using neural networks therefore necessitates a comprehensive suite of experimental tests.